danrauch/arduino-cerea-remote-control/README.md

 **Currently supported features**

 - Setting MARC, A, B, right, left, AUTO via touchscreen (command: @CEREA)
-- Reading @SDOSE command to control a relay (RELAY_PIN_1/2; defaul: via pins 49/53) depending on first boom box section and GPS speed.
+- Reading @SDOSE command to control a relay (RELAY_PIN_1/2; default: pins 49/53) depending on first boom box section and GPS speed.
 Can be enabled/disabled via touchscreen (enabled when "Aktiv" and "Streu" are active).
 - Control relays also manually via touchscreen ("Streu" button).
 - Reading @STATUSAM if availabe to sync UI
 - Vibrate on touch; output on adjustable pin (VIBRATION_MOTOR_PIN; default: built-in LED pin of board, which is pin 13 on the MEGA) and with adjustable vibration time (VIBRATION_TIME_MS, default: 200 ms)